cappsool/cappsoolSDK/README.md

     </com.cappsool.lite.sdk.widget.CSAdView>
 </LinearLayout>
 ```
 To load an ad in the CSAdView, use load().
 For example:
 ```
 CSAdView myCsAdView = (CSAdView) findViewById(R.id.banner_csadview);
 myCsAdView.setIntegrationKey("<Your integration key>");
 myCsAdView.load("<Size and Location description>");
 ```
 Before this will work, however, your application must have access to the Internet.
 To get Internet access, request the INTERNET permission in your manifest file.
 For example:
 ```
 <manifest ... >
     <uses-permission android:name="android.permission.INTERNET" />
     ...
 </manifest>
 ```

-5. Adding a CSAdViewListener to Activity
+* Adding a CSAdViewListener to Activity:
 When the user touches an ad in your CSAdView, the regular behavior is for CSAdView to launch an default web browser that handles URLs.
 A CSAdViewListener is helping to CSAdView in order to do this through onStartExternalBrowser method.
 You should implement an abstract method onStartExternalBrowser in the your activity or fragment.

 For example, here's a code in which the CSAdViewListener launches an default web browser: